mdtraj/mdtraj/docs/getting_started.rst

 Then, you can install the remaining packages with pip. ::

-  $ pip install nose numexpr cython tables
+  $ pip install nose numexpr cython tables pandas

 Windows
 +++++++
 Chris Gohlke maintains windows binary distributions for an ever-growing set of python extensions on `his website <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.
-Download and install the the installers for setuptools, nose, numpy, scipy, numexpr, and tables.
+Download and install the the installers for setuptools, nose, numpy, scipy, numexpr, pandas and tables.

 Compiling Dependencies from source (no root needed)
 ---------------------------------------------------